bloomberg/chromium.bb/README.md

  - Minor - new backward compatible features.
  - Patch - internal (implementation specific) fixes.

-Weston and libweston have separate version numbers in configure.ac.
+Weston and libweston have separate version numbers in meson.build.
 All releases are made by the Weston version number.
 Libweston version number matches the Weston version number in all releases except maybe pre-releases.
 Pre-releases have the Weston micro version 91 or greater.

 A pre-release is allowed to install a libweston version greater than the Weston version in case libweston major was bumped.
-In that case, the libweston version must be Weston major + 1 and with minor and patch versions zero.
+In that case, the libweston version must be Weston major + 1.

 Pkg-config files are named after libweston major, but carry the Weston version number.
 This means that Weston pre-release 2.1.91 may install libweston-3.pc